Pinewood Group

 Pinewood Group Limited (formerly Pinewood Group plc and Pinewood Shepperton plc) is a British multinational film studio and television studio company with headquarters in Iver Heath, Buckinghamshire, England.
-The group runs Pinewood Studios and Shepperton Studios in the UK and Pinewood Toronto Studios in Canada, Pinewood Indomina Studios in the Dominican Republic, Pinewood Studio Berlin in Germany, Pinewood Iskandar Malaysia Studios in Malaysia, and until 2020 it had a controlling stake in Pinewood Atlanta Studios in the US.
+The group runs Pinewood Studios and Shepperton Studios in the UK and Pinewood Toronto Studios in Canada, Pinewood Dominican Republic Studios in the Dominican Republic, Pinewood Studio Berlin in Germany, Pinewood Iskandar Malaysia Studios in Malaysia, and until 2020 it had a controlling stake in Pinewood Atlanta Studios in the US.

 To date, over 1,500 productions have used facilities or services provided by Pinewood Group.

 History

 Formation and expansion

 The Pinewood Studios Group was formed by merger of Pinewood and Shepperton Studios at the start of the new millennium.
 The company floated on the London Stock Exchange in 2004 as Pinewood Shepperton Plc.
 In 2005, Teddington Studios was purchased by the Group.

 A period of rapid international expansion began in 2009 when The Pinewood Studios Group took over sales and marketing of what was then Filmport (now Pinewood Toronto Studios).
 Then within three months, three new ventures were announced, two being completely new studio complexes.
 The first was Pinewood Iskandar Malaysia Studios in partnership with Khazanah Nasional Berhad (the investment holding arm of the Government of Malaysia).
 Next came the announcement of Pinewood Studio Berlin.
 Then in February 2011 the company announced that it was planning to open a 35-acre film and television studio in the Dominican Republic.

 Later in 2011, The Peel Group acquired a controlling 71% interest in the company for £96 million.